 By Daniel T. Willingham

-A practical manual for instilling a love of reading in children.
+A practical manual for instilling a love of books in children.

 An engaging account of how the hurdles faced by beleaguered educators are nothing new.